 \end{lem} \begin{proof} For simplicity assume all $A_\infty$-categories have only one object (hence, they are $A_\infty$-algebras).
 The induced map is standard and twisting does not effect the definition.
 Namely, if $\fM\in Bimod_{tw}(\underline{\B},\underline{\B'})$, then define $F(\fM)$ to be the bimodule with the same underlying chain complex, and with structure maps

 Likewise, for a pre-bimodule homomorphism $g$, $F(g)$ is defined by

-It is easy to see $F$ is a dg functor.
-To see $F$ is cohomologically fully faithful, filter the hom complexes by the total length.
+It is easy to see that $F$ is a dg functor.
+To see $F$ is cohomologically fully faithful, filter the hom-complexes by the total length.
 Then, the induced map between associated graded complexes is clearly a quasi-isomorphism.

 To see it is essentially surjective, one can construct a quasi inverse $G$ as